Changissnz/selfinterest/README.md

 in the name of peace.
 It also gives me hope and faith that people get along just fine in this great and gorgeous country, which is terrific really so much that I cannot expect any better, truly.
 Last but not least, I'd like to thank my parents because I had to move back into their household after the job market failed me.
-This country (USA) is really fantastic with the liberties it grants.
+This country (USA) is really fantastic with the liberties and democracies it grants.
 I know for a fact if this was China, Vietnam, Indonesia, Russia, Brazil, India, Iran, Spain, Australia, those countries, there would be a hole in the back of my mother's head and she dead in a ditch for being so outrageously blasphemous every day to everyone around her.
+Here in the USA, she's mainly an indoors type just like over half of all women in the USA.
 And my father would probably just be another kiss-ass communist.
 In Florida, my father was able to be better than a standard kiss-ass communist because he doesn't have as many Russian friends as the typical Cuban immigrant into Florida.
 I'd like to take the time now to write about some of my friends in my youth back in Florida.
+There was this one guy, a Latin for sure but probably not from Mexico.
+He would always tell me when I complained about how bad life was in Florida (the heat alone is disgusting): "Richard, Florida is way better than the Caribbean and Latin America."
+And I believe him, based on what I've read on their industries.
+Shifting topics to this last tidbit of mine, I sometimes think I should go to church more often.
+But after one of my Latin friends told me I had to get converted to Catholicism to be a real Christian, and then move to Spain so I can be a translator for the Philippines, that was when I put my foot down and declined to go with him to church.
+Anyway, one of the great things about the USA is that there are options to do and participate in nothing.
+I can die an idiot, in other words, in a state with too many retirees and their old politics and old money (Florida).
+Nothing wrong with that, it's just that things get old.
+Life.
+It moves too fast when you want things to last, and drags on forever to let you find happiness never.

 ~the end~